kamrul1157024/terminal-ai/README.md

 ### Agent Mode

-In agent mode, the AI maintains a continuous conversation, suggesting and executing commands with your permission:
+In agent mode, the AI maintains a continuous conversation, suggesting and executing commands with your permission.
+All responses are streamed in real-time:

 ```
 ai --agent "your task description"